eyeviz/dose_rate_variation/SHAP/README.md

 5. Output Results

-- The SHAP summary plot will be output as an image file.
+- The SHAP summary plot will be saved as an image file.

 - python(Data1)